jarrodsb/DSPS_JBieber/HW4/README.md

 ## Contributors:

-**Jarrod Bieber** - Munged the data, supplied the initial code for the functions, and produced the initial plots.
+**Jarrod Bieber** - Munged the data, supplied the initial code for the functions, and produced the initial histograms and plots.